-My approach is goal-oriented and I am trained in evidence-based modalities including:
+I am trained in several evidence-based modalities, including

 Acceptance and Commitment Therapy (ACT)